 National data show tree work ranks among the most hazardous occupations.
 When you make improper cuts-such as topping or incorrect pruning wounds-you can induce decay and structural weaknesses that cause whole‑tree failure months later, shifting liability to you; insurers often deny claims if unlicensed or undocumented work caused the damage, leaving you responsible for multi‑thousand‑pound removals and repairs.

 You should know that many interventions avoid major cutting: diagnostics like sonic tomography and resistograph locate decay without removal, air‑spade root excavation exposes and repairs compaction in hours, and targeted nutrient or pest injections treat internal issues with minimal wounding.
-Arborists also use cabling and bracing to stabilize weak forks, lightning protection to prevent explosive splits, and soil bioaugmentation to restore root health-often preserving the whole canopy while resolving the problem.
+Arborists also use cabling and bracing to stabilise weak forks, lightning protection to prevent explosive splits, and soil bioaugmentation to restore root health-often preserving the whole canopy while resolving the problem.

 When you perform structural pruning on young trees (typically ages 5-15), selective removal of codominant stems and corrective shortening of competing branches establishes a strong central leader; for mature trees, selective thinning of periphery branches reduces storm loads and decay progression.
 Use the three‑cut method on larger limbs, keep pruning wounds outside the branch collar, and rely on incremental pruning plans documented over several years to maintain vigor and stability.

 Many people think cuts permanently injure trees, but your tree walls off wounds through compartmentalization (CODIT), a process described by Alex Shigo; wound dressings rarely speed closure and can trap moisture.
-When you prune correctly-cutting just outside the branch collar and avoiding flush cuts or topping-you preserve the tree’s natural defense, minimize decay, and promote faster callus formation without compromising long-term structure.
+When you prune correctly-cutting just outside the branch collar and avoiding flush cuts or topping-you preserve the tree’s natural defense, minimise decay, and promote faster callus formation without compromising long-term structure.

 Hiring a qualified arborist means you get work done to a high, competant standard: targeted thinning, removal of deadwood, and controlled crown reduction (generally no more than 25% of live crown at a time) to improve light penetration and reduce windthrow.
 You protect your landscape value, lower the chance of branch failure, and have professionals who diagnose pest or root issues that DIY pruning often misses.